 There may also be conflicts in allocating investments which are suitable both for us and Annaly.
 Annaly may compete with us with respect to certain investments which we may want to acquire, and as a result we may either not be presented with the opportunity or have to compete with Annaly to acquire these investments.
 Our Manager and our officers may choose to allocate favorable investments to Annaly instead of to us.
 The ability of our Manager and its officers and employees to engage in other business activities may reduce the time our Manager spends managing us.
 Further, during turbulent conditions in the mortgage industry, distress in the credit markets or other times when we will need focused support and assistance from our Manager, Annaly will likewise require greater focus and attention, placing our Manager's resources in high demand.
 In such situations, we may not receive the necessary support and assistance we require or would otherwise receive if we were internally managed.
-There is no assurance that the allocation policy that addresses some of the conflicts relating to our investments will be adequate to address all of the conflicts that may arise.
-In addition, we have entered into a repurchase agreement with RCap, our Manager's affiliate, to finance our RMBS.
-This financing arrangement may give rise to further conflicts because RCap may be a creditor of ours.
-As one of our creditors, RCap's interests may diverge from the interests of our stockholders.
+There is no assurance that the allocation policy that addresses some of the conflicts relating to our investments will be adequate to address all of the conflicts that may arise

 We pay our Manager substantial management fees regardless of the performance of our portfolio.
 Our Manager's entitlement to substantial nonperformance-based compensation might reduce its incentive to devote its time and effort to seeking investments that provide attractive risk-adjusted returns for our portfolio.
 This in turn could have a negative impact on both our ability to make distributions to our stockholders and the market price of our common stock.
-As of December 31, 2013, Annaly owns approximately 4.38% of our outstanding shares of common stock which entitles them to receive quarterly distributions.
+As of December 31, 2014, Annaly owns approximately 4.4% of our outstanding shares of common stock which entitles them to receive quarterly distributions.
 In evaluating investments and other management strategies, this may lead our Manager to place emphasis on the maximization of revenues at the expense of other criteria, such as preservation of capital.
 Investments with higher yield potential are generally riskier or more speculative.
 This could result in increased risk to the value of our invested portfolio.
 Annaly may sell their shares in us at any time.
 To the extent Annaly sells some of its shares, its interests may be less aligned with our interests.

-The management agreement with our Manager was not negotiated on an arm's-length basis and may not be as favorable to us as if it had been negotiated with an unaffiliated third party and may be difficult to terminate.
+The management agreement with our Manager was not negotiated on an arm's-length basis and may not be as favorable to us as if it had been negotiated with an unaffiliated third party and may be difficult and costly to terminate.

 Our President and Chief Executive Officer, Chief Financial Officer and Secretary, Chief Investment Officer, and Head of Underwriting also serve as employees of our Manager.
 Our management agreement with our Manager was negotiated between related parties, and its terms, including fees payable, may not be as favorable to us as if it had been negotiated with an unaffiliated third party.
-Although our management agreement has been amended, termination of the management agreement may be difficult.